wein.plus

 Bordeaux glass

-Designation for a large-volume, bulbous red wine glass whose goblet tapers towards the top in order to better retain the aromatic substances (flavours) in the glass and not let them escape too quickly.
-The development of the aromatic substances is supported by the wide surface and the volume of the chimney (space between the surface and the edge of the glass).
-Therefore, the wine should be poured (as with all wine glasses) to a maximum of the height of the largest goblet circumference.
-It is particularly suitable for high-alcohol, tannin-accentuated red wines; not only from Bordeaux, of course.
+Term for a large-volume, bulbous red wine glass with a tapered goblet to better retain the aromatic substances (flavourings) in the glass and prevent them from escaping too quickly.
+The development of the flavours is supported by the wide surface area and the volume of the chimney (space between the surface and the edge of the glass).
+The wine should therefore be poured to a maximum of the height of the largest circumference of the goblet.
+However, this pouring rule applies to all wine glasses.
+It is particularly suitable for high-alcohol, tannin-emphasised red wines; not only from Bordeaux, of course.
 The Burgundy glass is quite similar, but much more bulbous and with a less high goblet (chimney).
-It is particularly suitable for aromatic, fruity wines.
-See also wine glasses, wine vessels, wine enjoyment and wine with food.
+This glass shape is particularly suitable for aromatic, fruit-orientated wines.
+See also under wine glasses, wine vessels, wine enjoyment and wine with food.

 Voices of our members